Skip to content

 Explanation

-Faraday's law is the bridge moment where magnetism stops being just a field pattern and starts becoming a source of electrical response.
+Electromagnetic induction is about change.
 A magnetic field through a loop is not enough by itself.
-The loop only develops an emf when the magnetic flux through that loop changes, and Lenz's law fixes the sign so the induced effect opposes the change that produced it.
+The coil develops an emf only when the magnetic flux linkage through it changes, and Lenz's law fixes the sign so the induced response opposes the change that produced it.

-This module keeps one compact moving-magnet-and-coil picture in charge.
+This module keeps one moving-magnet-and-coil picture in charge.
 One bar magnet passes one coil on one shared axis.
-The same magnet position, speed, pole orientation, coil turns, and coil area determine the stage, the galvanometer, the current arrows, the flux graph, the induced-response graph, the worked examples, the prediction prompts, the checkpoint challenge, and the quick test, so the Faraday/Lenz story stays tied to one honest changing setup instead of turning into a detached formula rule.
+The same magnet position, speed, pole orientation, coil turns, and coil area determine the stage, the galvanometer, the current arrows, the flux graph, and the induced-response graph, so Faraday's law and Lenz's law stay tied to one changing setup.

 Key ideas

-01Induced emf depends on changing flux linkage $\Lambda = N\Phi$, not on the mere presence of a magnetic field.
+01Induced emf depends on changing flux linkage , not on magnetic field strength alone.

-03More turns, larger coil area, stronger magnetic coupling, or faster relative motion can all increase the induction signal because they increase how much linked flux changes.
+03More turns, larger coil area, stronger magnetic coupling, or faster relative motion can increase the induction signal because they increase the flux linkage or how quickly it changes.

-04Reversing the motion direction or flipping which pole faces the coil reverses the sign of the induced emf and current.
-Lenz's law says that sign always opposes the change in flux.
+05Reversing the motion direction or flipping which pole faces the coil reverses the sign of the induced emf and current, because Lenz's law makes the response oppose the change in flux.

 Frozen walkthrough